cyrildewit/eloquent-viewable/README.md

 ## Overview

+Eloquent Vieable allows you to associate views with Eloquent models.
+It's designed with simplicity, performance and

 Eloquent Viewable is a flexible and easy to use Laravel package to associate views with Eloquent Models.
 It's designed for large and small projects.
 Instead of having a simple counter that increments by each view, this package will provide you a full history of the views.

 This package is not built with the intent to collect analytical data.
 It is made to simply store the views of a Laravel Eloquent model.
 You would this package for models like: Post, Video, Course and Hotel, but of course, you can use this package as you want.